At Valley Presbyterian Hospital, we permit visiting 24/7 to provide healing

 - Only visitors designated by the mother may witness the birth or visit during labor.

 - A maximum of one (1) support person during a cesarean delivery and the

 - During the "Golden Hour," the first hour of a new baby's

 life, all visitors will be restricted in the birthing suites.
 This will

-be a time for establishing mother-father-baby bonds, regulating the newborn's
+be a time for establishing bonding time between parents and the newborn,

 Daily Quiet (Women's)